marq24/emacberry.com/_docs/3050-autostart.md

 cause the changes that I want to log any further are IMHO very limited.

-Another use case is a loaded navigation path - so there are reasons WHY you have loaded a path? - right? - Yes - typically you want to follow this path and it's IMHO pretty reasonable to record this as well - so once you load a navigation path the start and end location of this navigation path will be also considered as auto START and END locations.
+Another use case is a loaded navigation path - so there are reasons WHY you have loaded a path? - right? - Yes - typically you want to follow this path, and it's IMHO pretty reasonable to record this as well - so once you load a navigation path the start and end location of this navigation path will be also considered as auto START and END locations.